By Eddie aka MuscleTalk Pro-Member theiOpener

 - I don’t need to train my legs as I play football, etc – if you have no knee problems then load up the Olympic bar, zip your lip and squat, end of discussion.

-- I don’t have access to a gym – see our build a home gym article.
+- I don’t have access to a gym – see our article about building a home gym.

 - Things like ab cradles and doing 1000s of crunches do not give you abs, having a low body fat does.
 Weight training, cardio and a good diet will give you those abs.
 Be aware genetics play a big part in abs too you may not have a 6 pack, you may only get a 4 pack despite getting down to 9-10% body fat, so keep this in mind.